jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 It works, we're live!
 The `-f` argument specifies the function to invoke and the `-l` flag tells serverless to output the logs to the console.

+> Note: You can also test the service directly in API Gateway

 Of course, our service is not yet useful, so let's delete it using `serverless remove`:

 ```bash